Diane Barwick

-Biography
+Early life and education

 Barwick was born on 29 April 1938 in Vancouver, British Columbia, Canada.
 Her father was Ronald Bernard McEachern, who was a forest worker, high rigger, and camp manager, nicknamed 'Bear Tracks', and her mother was Beatrice Rosemond, née O’Flynn.

 Barwick attended the University of British Columbia, graduating with honours in 1959.
 Her undergraduate thesis, The Logging Camp as Sub-Culture, focused on the subculture of the loggers of Englewood Valley and was based on fieldwork conducted in a number of logging camps.
-It After graduating, she spent a year working at the Provincial Museum of Natural History and Anthropology in Victoria, British Columbia.
+After graduating, she spent a year working at the Provincial Museum of Natural History and Anthropology in Victoria, British Columbia.

 In 1960, she moved to Australia, where she undertook a PhD at the Australian National University (ANU) on scholarship, receiving it in 1964.

-On 14 April 1961, she married Richard Essex Barwick, a fellow PhD student.
+Career

+From March 1966 to June 1972, she was a research fellow in the Department of Anthropology and Sociology, Research School of Pacific Studies, ANU.
+She undertook research and teaching at the Australian Institute for Aboriginal and Torres Strait Islander Studies.
+She was employed as a tutor and a lecturer at ANU from 1974 to 1978.
+In 1979, she was a temporary research fellow in the Department of History, Research School of Social Sciences, ANU for a year.

 In 1964, she became a founding member of the Australian Institute of Aboriginal Studies (AIAS).
-From March 1966 to June 1972, she was a research fellow in the department of anthropology and sociology, Research School of Pacific Studies, ANU.
 In 1978, she was the first woman to be elected to AIAS's council.
 Until 1982, she aided in the publications of the institute.
-From 1982 to 1986, she became a councilor for the institute's history committee; between 1983 and 1986, she had chaired the executive publications committee.
+From 1982 to 1986, she became a councillor for the institute's history committee; between 1983 and 1986, she had chaired the executive publications committee.
+In May 1985, she was appointed by the AIAS in an honorary capacity to establish a national Aboriginal biographical register.

-In 1973, she had her first child, Laura Eden Barwick.